sameerank/MuchAdoAboutMeeting/README.md

   - [ ] `EventForm`
 - [ ] save Events to the DB when the form loses focus or is left idle after editing.
+- [ ] position elements

 ### Phase 4: Start Styling (0.5 days)

 **Objective:** Existing pages (including signup/signin) will look good.

 - [ ] create a basic style guide
+- [ ] seed the database with test data
 - [ ] position elements on the page
 - [ ] add basic colors & styles
+- [ ] check and fix position of elements

 ### Phase 5: Groups (1 day)